LanikSJ/laniksj.github.io/README.md

 ## Support

-Having trouble with with one of my projects click the link for one of my projects and open an issue.
+Having trouble with with one of my projects?
+Click the link for one of my projects and open an issue.

 ## Contact